 While the holidays can be a joyful and happy time for many of you, it can also be a sad time for some.
 It is estimated that 16.1 million adults in the U.S. are affected by depression in a given year.3 During the holidays, approximately 40% of U.S. adults struggle with depression.4

 One of the root causes of seasonal depression, or seasonal affective disorder (SAD), is the overproduction of melatonin, which is produced by the hormone serotonin.

 Serotonin, The Gut Microbiome And Mental Health

 Serotonin is one of four “happy hormones” your body produces, along with dopamine, oxytocin, and endorphins.
-Each of these hormones perform different functions and provide “happy” feelings, yet serotonin is the one that regulates your mood.
+Each of these hormones performs different functions and provides “happy” feelings, yet serotonin is the one that regulates your mood.

 A serotonin deficiency is linked with depression, and in some cases, anxiety.
 Many antidepressant medications are designed to block your brain’s serotonin reabsorption for this very reason.
 By blocking serotonin reuptake, more of this feel-good hormone is available in your brain.
 However, these medications often have awful side effects and don’t address the root cause of your depression.

 Serotonin And Sleep Cycles